Nauman0x/Conv-AI/README.md

-# VR-ASSM Conversational Avatar AI
+# Conversational Avatar AI

 ## Overview
-VR-ASSM is a Unity project that brings together real-time speech recognition, conversational AI, voice cloning, and avatar lip sync.
+Conv-AI is a Unity project that brings together real-time speech recognition, conversational AI, voice cloning, and avatar lip sync.
 The system listens to the user, understands their speech, generates a response, and speaks back using a lifelike avatar.

 ## Features
 - **Speech-to-Text (STT):** Uses Deepgram API for accurate voice transcription.